 - Stir in the flours, pinch of cardamom, and baking powder just until combined into a pliable ball.

-- Turn the soft dough into your greased pan and use your hands to spread it into an even layer across the bottom and up the sides of the pan.
+- Place the soft dough onto your greased pan and use your hands to spread it into an even layer across the bottom and up the sides of the pan.

-- Prick the bottom with a fork and bake the empty crust for 10 mins.
+- Poke the bottom with a fork and bake the empty crust for 10 mins.
 Remove from the oven and let cool slightly.

 For the Filling: